Winter Maintenance Frequently Asked Questions

 During a snowfall, we focus on clearing the City’s main roads first so emergency and transit vehicles can get where they need to go.

-Main roads, which are travelled more frequently, have steep hills or sharp curves, or serve as connecting roads that provide access to most residential streets, are plowed within four hours after snowfall has ended.
+Main roads – which are travelled more frequently, have steep hills or sharp curves, or serve as connecting roads that provide access to most residential streets – are plowed within four hours after snowfall has ended.
 Residential roads are plowed within 12 hours after snowfall has ended.
-In major snow events, these timelines may be impacted.
+These timelines may be impacted by major snow events.

 -